 Step 5: Strain the mixture twice

-- Using your strainer, do the first strain.
+- Use your strainer to do the first strain.
 This will help separate the leaves from the oil.
 However, some rosemary particles may still find their way into your oil.

-- Using your stockings, do a second strain to remove those stubborn particles.
+- Use stockings to do a second strain to remove those stubborn particles.

 Step 6: Pour the oil into a bottle

-- After you are done, transfer the oil into your bottle.
-Voila, you did it!
-Your rosemary oil is now ready for use.
+- Once you're finished, transfer the oil into a bottle.
+Voila, you're done!
+Your rosemary oil is now ready to use.